josephsoo/skill-assessments/Working with Genomic Variant Files/answers.md

 Q5: What is the ratio of transitions to transversions (ts/tv) in this file?
 A5: the ratio of transitions to transversions in this file is

+Q6: What is the median number of variants per sample in this data set?
+A6: The median number of variants per sample in this data set is **28**

+Q7: What is the average depth of coverage in this data set?